The-MAS-Network/TheSolution/README.md

 Evaluation Period: Until March 8th, 2024

-Winner Announcement: Winners will be announced on @masbtc21 twitter anytime before March 11th, 2024 and are based on the first 2 submissions that fall all the guidelines for part 1 correctly.
-Once those winners have been announced only part 2 will be available to earn from
+Winner Announcement: Winners announced on @masbtc21 Twitter anytime before March 11th, 2024.
+Once those winners are announced, only Part 2 will be available for submissions.

 Submission Guidelines: